 iii) Lubricate regularly

-iv) Check for signs of wear
+iv) Check for signs of wear; especially as a beginning cyclist

 v) Carry essential tools